 Is this a beauty moment or movement?

 We decided the only way to answer that question was with our very own trial.
 We enlisted makeup artist Jasmin Lo to transform Byrdie Australia's very own Emily into a beautiful Italian girl and a très cool French girl.
 Full disclosure: she's half Canadian, half Australian.
 Read on to see the results but one thing is for sure—it's all about a statement eye-and-lashes combo.
-We used Estee Lauder's Color Envy Lash Multi-Effects ($50) to create two very different, but equally beautiful looks.

-Skin: You want bouncy, healthy looking skin here with a nice flush on the cheeks—avoid harsh contours, and instead opt for a peachy cheek tint or cream blush.
+Skin: You want bouncy, healthy-looking skin here with a nice flush on the cheeks—avoid harsh contours, and instead opt for a peachy cheek tint or cream blush.

 Eyes: "Brows are super important here, think Sophia Loren, Monica Belluci, Bianca Balti," says Lo.
 Fill in any gaps to create a full, bold brow that still follows your natural shape.

 The Italian beauty statement is a super feminine winged eye.
 Lo first covered the lid in a wash of sheer rose gold eyeshadow, then used a liquid pen liner to draw a dramatic wing.
 "Finish with two coats of mascara on the top lashes only.
 Nothing goes on the bottom for this look," she explains.
 "It's all about fluttery, long lashes and a flirty winged eye."
-Apply the first coat of mascara as normal, then use the short silicone bristles on the Lash Multi-Effects brush to create length and separation for that fluttery effect.
+Apply the first coat of mascara as normal, then use the short silicone bristles on the Estee Lauder Lash Multi-Effects ($50) brush to create length and separation for that fluttery effect.

 "I loved the incredible winged eyeliner.
-It was flawless and dramatic, but pared with the fresh skin and nude lip I didn’t feel overdone.
-Overall, the look made me feel confident, and quite sultry—I was channeling my inner Sophia Loren."—Emily
+It was flawless and dramatic but pared with the fresh skin and nude lip I didn’t feel overdone.
+Overall, the look made me feel confident and quite sultry—I was channeling my inner Sophia Loren."—Emily

 Fashion credits: Thierry Colson top, model's own jeans.

-Skin: Surely this must be one of the most-practised looks in every fashion girl's repertoire.
+Skin: Surely this must be one of the most-practiced looks in every fashion girl's repertoire.
 Not that we need to tell you twice, but the key here is to look like you didn't try at all—even if it really took ages—for a chic, lived-in look.
 A matte foundation will let you create some angles with a very light touch of contouring powder.

-Eyes: On the eyes, Lo used a cool brown eyeshadow on the lid, then smudged a dark brown kohl into the top and bottom lash lines.
+Eyes: On the eyes, Lo used a cool brown eyeshadow on the lid, then smudged dark brown kohl into the top and bottom lash lines.
 Her tip: "Push it around with a small brush, cotton tip or your ring finger.
 Apply mascara to the top and bottom, mainly concentrating on the roots for volume rather than length," says Lo.
 Products with a creamy, buildable formula, like the Lash Multi-Effects mascara, will get the best results for this look, adding some serious bulk to your lashes.
-"At the end, I took some moisturizer and lightly tapped it onto the lid to create a greasy feel."
+"At the end, I took some moisturizer and lightly tapped it onto the lid to create a glossy feel."